codebyMai/art-shop/README.md

 <img src="readme_img/bag_valid.png">
 </details>

+- line 51 in checkout models is too long according to validator but attempts at dividing it crash the site

 - artworks are still visible after purchase and can be added to the bag by another customer - to amend this a future iteration will introduce a 'sold' label to sold artworks and quantity is going to be limited to one;

 - MailChimp logo placement on smaller devices is not ideal;